 The Library provides access to several databases containing full-text articles from a variety of magazines, journals, and newspapers.

-Online, you can find salary information at Salary.com, SalaryExpert.com, and JobStar.
+Online, you can find salary information at Salary.com and SalaryExpert.com.
 In addition, the U.S. Bureau of Labor Statistics offers compensation information in the Occupational Outlook Handbook and National Compensation Survey.